PeaceJolayemi/Echoes-of-Twighlight-website/README.md

 This comment appears in `index.html` where the Grid layout is implemented.

 ### What I Wrote Myself:
-- All HTML structure and content (100%)
+- All HTML structure and content
-- All CSS styling and layout decisions (100%)
+- All CSS styling and layout decisions
-- Design choices and visual hierarchy (100%)
+- Design choices and visual hierarchy
-- Color scheme and branding (100%)
+- Color scheme and branding

-AI was used **only for learning concepts**, not for generating code.
-I wrote every line of code myself after understanding the concepts.

 ## Reflection & Improvements from Assignment 1